 How Does the FEC Index Work?

-Our team has divided all of the U.S. counties into 4 classification categories based on population: Large-, Mid-, Small- and Micro-size categories.
+Our team has divided all of the U.S. counties into four classification categories based on population: Mega-, Large-, Mid-, and Small-size categories.

 Key data are collected to include wage and employment growth, education levels, drive times, home values, minority business ownership, agricultural capacity and population density.
 The measures are weighted based on the level of influence they have on both internal and external investment decisions.